UCLA vs. Stanford NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- UCLA and its opponents have combined for 58.5 points just twice this year.
+- UCLA and its opponents have combined for 58.5 points just two times this year.

 - Stanford and its opponents have combined to score more than 58.5 points in two games this season.